UdbhavSrivastava/PharmaClassify-Supervised_ML_for_DrugClassification/README.md

 Category 4 drugs are considered to be safe and can be sold without any restrictions.

 Category 5 drugs are considered to be generally safe but may have some potential risks associated with them.
 They can be sold without a prescription but with certain restrictions.

+Please review the details of this project on my personal website - https://people.tamu.edu/~udbhav23/DrugClassify.html